fastalgorithms/fmm3dbie/README.md

 Upcoming support for:
 -  High order quadrilaterization versions of the above routines
--  High order triangulation of surfaces with edges
--  High order triangulation of surfaces with edges and corners

 This repository has an external dependency - [FMM3D](https://fmm3d.readthedocs.io/en/latest)